Find out the answers to common questions related to CodeTwo User Photos for Office 365:

 In Exchange Online services such as OWA, People, Calendar and Groups, the photos will be visible almost instantly.

-If you are adding Office 365 user photos to email signatures, note that they may be updated with a delay of up to 3 hours.
+If you are adding Microsoft 365 user photos to email signatures, note that they may be updated with a delay of up to 3 hours.

-Displaying the photos in other services, such as SharePoint, Skype, OneDrive, etc. may take up to 72 hours.
-This is caused by specificities of Office 365 architecture and synchronization.
+Displaying the photos in other services, such as SharePoint, Microsoft Teams, Skype, OneDrive, etc. may take up to 72 hours.
+This is caused by specificities of Microsoft 365 architecture and synchronization.

 - Do I have to prepare the photos in any way?